 - Transfer the mixture to 9 1/2″ Pyrex pie dish (or another pie dish that can go from the oven to the freezer).
 Using a cylinder shaped, flat bottomed glass or your hands, firmly press the crust into the bottom of the pie dish and up the sides.
 Bake for 10-13 minutes on 350; the longer you bake it the crispier it will be.
 Remove the pie crust from the oven and place it in the freezer while you prepare your filling.
 Lower the oven temperature to 325º.

 - For the filling: Use a hand mixer and whip the egg yolks and the sugar until light and creamy.
 Make sure that the sugar crystals are dissolved into the egg yolks.
 This is what will achieve a creamy texture.
 Squeeze the limes into a bowl.
 Pour the juice though a strainer into a measuring cup, you do not want pulp or seeds in your pie; fill to 1 cup level.
 If you have extra juice you can save it for another use.
 Add the juice and condensed milk to the egg yolks and sugar mixture.
-Mix until combined and creamy.
+Using the paddle attachment on your mixer, gently mix the ingredients until combined and creamy.

 - Add the filling to the cooled pie crust and bake for 15 minutes.
 Remove from the oven and set on a cooling rack until it is room temperature, then cover with plastic wrap refrigerate for at least 4 hours before serving.
 I like to set the plastic wrap directly on the filling to avoid condensation dripping onto the pie.